mbleigh/mbleigh.dev/src/content/post/ai-data-filter/index.md

 tags: ["ai", "firebase", "genkit"]
 ---

+*Note:* This article was updated in January 2025 to reflect newer versions of Genkit.

 When building an app there's often a tradeoff between "approachable" features for most users and "powerful" features for expert users.
 A good example of this is data filtering -- if your app has listings with lots of different dimensions you want to expose all the options to